narwhalacademy/zebra-crossing/README.md

 ##### On your phone

 - **Review which apps on your smartphone have access to your location data.** Turn off access for the apps that don’t need it, and minimize the number of apps tracking your location.
-  - iOS: `Settings → Privacy → Location Services`
+  - iOS: `Settings → Privacy & Security → Location Services`
-  - Android: `Settings → Location → App access to location`
+  - Android: `Settings → Location → App location permissions`
 - **Turn off your unique advertising ID number** so that advertisers can't pinpoint you as easily:
   - iOS: `Settings → Privacy & Security → Tracking → Allow Apps to Request to Track: Off`
   - iOS: `Settings → Privacy & Security → Apple Advertising → Personalized Ads: Off`
-  - Android: `Settings → Privacy → Ads → Delete advertising ID`
+  - Android: `Settings → Security & Privacy → Privacy → Ads → Delete advertising ID`
 - **On Android, turn off passive Wi-Fi and Bluetooth scanning.**
+  - `Settings → Location → Location services → Wi-Fi scanning`
-  - `Settings → Location → Wi-Fi and Bluetooth scanning`
+  - `Settings → Location → Location services → Bluetooth scanning`
+- **Delete any apps that you don’t recognize or haven’t used in a long time.** You can always re-download any of them if need be, though there will be a few apps that come with the operating system that cannot be deleted.
+  - **Make sure to look for hidden apps as well.** Instructions for:
+    - iOS: On the home screen, keep swiping left until you get to the `App Library` screen.
+Scroll to the bottom to the `Hidden` group.
+Tap to open and unlock using Face ID or passcode.
+    - Android: See all apps including hidden ones in `Settings → Apps → See all apps`
 - **Delete third-party keyboards on your phone.** They often share what you type with the software maker.
   - These keyboards are installed as apps on iOS and Android, so take the time to scan through all of your installed apps to find and delete them.
   - If you need to use a third-party keyboard, make sure it’s an open-source project that others have verified and does not share your data with third parties.